Genivia/ugrep/README.md

     $ sudo make install

 This also installs the pattern files with predefined patterns for option `-f` at `/usr/local/share/ugrep/patterns/`.
-Option `-f` first checks the current directory for the presence of pattern files, if not found checks environment variable `GREP_PATH` to load the pattern files, and if not found reads the installed predefined pattern files.
+Option `-f` first checks the working directory for the presence of pattern files, if not found checks environment variable `GREP_PATH` to load the pattern files, and if not found reads the installed predefined pattern files.